-The Other Supplementary Information - Changes in Fiduciary Net Position by Fund and Interfund Transfers, Changes in Endowment Fund, Changes in Income Fund, Administrative Revenues and Expenses, Investment Expenses, and Professional and Consulting Services is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Other Supplementary Information - Changes in Fiduciary Net Position by Fund and Interfund Transfers, Changes in Endowment Fund, Changes in Income Fund, Administrative Revenues and Expenses, Investment Expenses, and Professional and Consulting Services is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Our audit for the year ended December 31, 2021 was conducted for the purpose of forming an opinion on the financial statements that collectively comprise TCDRS' basic financial statements for the year ended December 31, 2021.
+The Other Supplementary Information - Changes in Fiduciary Net Position by Fund and Interfund Transfers, Changes in Endowment Fund, Changes in Income Fund, Administrative Revenues and Expenses, Investment Expenses, and Professional and Consulting Services for the year ended December 31, 2021 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements for the year ended December 31, 2021 and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Other Supplementary Information - Changes in Fiduciary Net Position by Fund and Interfund Transfers, Changes in Endowment Fund, Changes in Income Fund, Administrative Revenues and Expenses, Investment Expenses, and Professional and Consulting Services are fairly stated, in all material respects, in relation to the basic financial statements as a whole for the year ended December 31, 2021.